pengra/labwatch/docs/index.md

 Hello users of lab-watch.
 I thank you for continuing to use Lab-watch despite all its bugs.
 Unfortunately, as more and more students (and their sessions) are added to the database, the cost of running the app has become unsustainable for a mere college student.
 In fact, the past few months have been a net-loss.
 Because of this, I'm making the decision to host the app on my personal server.

 ## Actions you will need to take
-On **Monday, September 24th, 2018** [pengra.io](https://pengra.io) will open.
+On **Monday, September 24th, 2018** [library.pengra.io](https://library.pengra.io) will open.
 On **Friday, September 28th, 2018** [lab-watch.herokuapp.com](https://lab-watch.herokuapp.com) will be shut down to prevent next month's bill cycle.
 Logging in will use the same usernames/passwords.

 - **You will also need to set bookmarks of kiosks to the new website.
 These links will be different.**
 - It is recomended you reupload an XML file of all student IDs.
 Especially Student IDs that begin with a "0".

 ## Major Changes To Service
-The biggest change is downtime: **Servers will be down between 11pm and 5am.** Because this decreases the value of the app, I'm also **switching the pricing to a pay-what-you-think-it's-worth model for the following years**.
+The biggest change is downtime: **Servers will be down between 11pm and 5am.** I'm also **switching the pricing to a pay-what-you-think-it's-worth model for the following years**.
 The suggested donation is <span style="color: #66BB6A">$70/year</span>; but any amount helps!
 Payment will now be entirely done online using a secure [third party service](https://stripe.com/) (no need to hand us checks anymore!).

 ## Future Changes to Service
 This app will go through a major update which will transform the look of the site.
 Documentation will be provided.
 Mechanics of the site will remain the same.